-In 2020, we were forced to move our training online.
-Currently, we have our classroom training videos available here: https://web.uri.edu/watershedwatch/classroom-training-videos/
+In 2020, Covid forced us to move our training online.
+In 2023, we will again only have classroom training available through the videos available here: https://web.uri.edu/watershedwatch/classroom-training-videos/

-Our field training videos are posted on Youtube and accessible by clicking on the titles below:
+We expect to offer field training in May.
+But will keep our field training videos posted on Youtube and accessible by clicking on the titles below:

 - Thursday April 14, 2022 recording (Passcode: 0D%!d.5W)

 - Tuesday April 19, 2022 recording (Passcode: nW4w.%+e)